JoriPeterson/rails_engine/README.md

 # README
+### Overview:

 Rails Engine is a JSON API built to access Merchant, Invoices, Items, InvoiceItems, Transactions and Customers.
-There are record and relationship endpoints for all models, as well as business logic for the merchants, items, and customers.
-All available endpoints can be found in routes.rb.
+There are endpoints for three categories: search/find, relationships, and business intelligence which required advanced ActiveRecord and SQL.

+### Versions:

+* Ruby Version 2.4.1
-* Ruby version 5.23
+* Rails version 5.2.3

-* Run bundle
+* Database: Postgresql

+### Setup and Configuration:

+* Clone this down to your local machine
-* Run rake db:{drop,create,migrate}
+* Run `bundle`

-* Run rake import:import_csv
+* Run `rake db:{drop,create,migrate}`

+* To populate tables run `rake import:import_csv`
 * Run rspec